RafaDEV99/My-Dotfiles/README.md

 # My-Dotfiles
-This contains all my personal dotfiles for macOS, the setup is above
+This contains all my personal dotfiles for macOS,
+The setup is above:

 > [!NOTE]
-> This is not all for now
+> This is not all for now...

 # Remember to have installed:
 - nvim